OpenEvalProject/evals/manuscripts/elife-32723/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/32723/elife-32723-fig8-v2.jpg)

-**Figure 8.:** (A) TANGO1-family proteins (cyan) assembly into a ring at an ERES is mediated by interactions  with COPII (orange) 1. with triple helical collagen (purple), 2. amongst the TANGO1 family proteins 3. with the NRZ tether (dark blue) which links TANGO1 to ERGIC membranes.
+**Figure 8.:** (A) TANGO1-family proteins (cyan) assembly into a ring at an ERES is mediated by interactions 1. with COPII (orange) 2. with triple helical collagen (purple), 3. amongst the TANGO1 family proteins 4. with the NRZ tether (dark blue) which links TANGO1 to ERGIC membranes.
 TANGO1 delays the binding of the outer COPII coat to allow a mega carrier to form.
-(4.B) The cytoplasmic bud grows to a size that encapsulates collagen trimers.
+(B) The cytoplasmic bud grows to a size that encapsulates collagen trimers.
 In this form, we suggest that the neck of this tubule is covered in the inner COPII coat bound to TANGO1, which prevents premature recruitment of outer COPII coat, thereby controlling the timing of membrane fission.

 There are several broad implications of our data, addressing fundamental aspects of early secretory pathway organisation and cargo export.

-## Tethering compartments
+### Tethering compartments

 Tethers play a central role in membrane targeting and organelle biogenesis (Cheung and Pfeffer, 2016; Gillingham and Munro, 2016; Munro, 2011; Pfeffer, 1999; Waters and Pfeffer, 1999; Wong and Munro, 2014).
 Improved structural understanding has revealed fascinating models for the mechanisms of membrane recruitment by tethers (Ren et al., 2009; Murray et al., 2016).
 Our discovery of membrane recruitment by TANGO1 and its use of the NRZ tethering complex (Figures 6 and 7) has far reaching implications.
 A critical aspect of TANGO1 biology is that it functionally and physically couples anterograde to retrograde traffic at an ERES, coupling two successive compartments in the secretory pathway, allowing for more rapid and efficient cargo transport between the compartments (Nogueira et al., 2014; Santos et al., 2015; Liu et al., 2017).
 The NRZ tether would bind to, and recruit, any COPI-coated ERGIC-53-containing membranes in the vicinity of the ERES – but what of ERES closely apposed to the cis-Golgi, and what of organisms such as D. melanogaster, which have no discernible ERGIC compartment?
 Under such circumstances, the ‘carrier’ for collagen formed by the retrograde recruitment of COPI-coated membranes could just be the first Golgi cisterna.
 In other words, we could envisage a direct continuity or ‘tunnel’ between the ER and the Golgi (Malhotra and Erlmann, 2015), with a ring of TANGO1 and its associated exit site machinery holding together the two compartments, but also functionally delimiting them.

 We have not observed a complete ring of tethers with TANGO1.
 The tethers instead appear as one or two puncta at the ring circumference.
 One can envisage that an initiation point of the TANGO1 ring recruits tethers and TANGO1 continues to assemble into a ring whereas the tethers remain at the nucleation site.
 This would explain the images presented (Figure 6A and Figure 6—figure supplement 2).
 Without the tethers, the reaction is stalled and TANGO1 fails to assemble further into a ring, providing an explanation for the requirement of tethers in TANGO1 ring assembly.
 An alternative is that the tethers are not recruited at the site of ring nucleation but present throughout, and we are unable to capture this final assembled state.

-## TANGO1 as filament around COPII coat
+### TANGO1 as filament around COPII coat

 We had proposed that TANGO1 functioned by binding to and stabilising the inner COPII coat to delay the recruitment of the outer coat and the subsequent fission of a newly forming carrier, for as long as is required to assemble and pack the bulky cargo collagen (Saito et al., 2009).
 We would like to suggest a possible physical mechanism of how TANGO1 rings are assembled and maintained by means of protein-protein interactions and eventually regulate the formation of a collagen-containing megacarrier.
 First, based on our observations of TANGO1 rings by STED microscopy (Raote et al., 2017), (Figure 2), and our data indicating the different protein–protein interactions between the members of the TANGO1 family, we propose that a fence of TANGO1 can be described as a filament, held together by these lateral protein–protein interactions, which normally surrounds COPII patches at the ERES (Maeda et al., 2017; Saito et al., 2011).
 Importantly, this description of the ring as a filament will remain an approximation until the molecular composition and structural alignment of individual components is known.
 Such a filament would be subjected to elastic strains and stresses and would hence resist bending.
 Second, COPII subunits polymerise into structures of growing size.
 COPII subunits at the periphery of a polymerising domain have free binding sites and hence higher chemical energy than fully polymerised subunits at the centre of the domain, which, in physical terms, translates into the existence of an effective line-energy of the ERES.
 As proteins of the TANGO1 family physically interact with Sec23 (Saito et al., 2009; Ma and Goldberg, 2016; Maeda et al., 2017), Sec16 (Maeda et al., 2017), and Sec12 (Saito et al., 2014), we propose that upon adsorption to the ERES by binding peripheral COPII subunits, TANGO1 would effectively reduce the ERES line energy.
 A tug-of-war between the filament bending and the effect on COPII stabilisation created by the adsorption of TANGO1 filaments around ERES would then dictate whether and how TANGO1 rings are formed.
 Interestingly, it has been shown that the line tension of the polymerising protein coat can play a key role in controlling the timing and size of clathrin-coated vesicles (Saleem et al., 2015).
 We thus propose that the stabilising effect of TANGO1 while adsorbing around ERES would serve as a physical mechanism to delay and enlarge the COPII vesicle, commensurate with cargo size.
 Furthermore, TANGO1 rings could serve as a mould to impose a cylindrical curvature at the base of a growing carrier by coupling to the first layer of the COPII coat (Figure 8A,B), as proposed by Ma and Goldberg (Ma and Goldberg, 2016).